-Last Saturday, Bòbila Aguilera attended the talk “Brickmaking Activity in El Papiol”, where four former brickmakers from the town — former owners of old local brickyards — shared their beginnings in this traditional craft and explained how the town’s history was closely linked to the economic activity of the brickyards and clay.
+Last Saturday, Bòbila Aguilera attended the talk “Brickmaking activity in El Papiol”, where four former brickmakers from the municipality—former owners of historic local brickworks—shared their beginnings in this artisanal profession and explained how the town’s history has been closely linked to the economic activity of brickworks and clay.

-The speakers shared their career paths, the difficulties they faced at the beginning, the success experienced during the golden age of brickmaking, and the evolution they witnessed over the years — from craftsmanship to the mechanisation of the trade.
+The speakers shared their professional journeys, the difficulties of their early beginnings, the success experienced during a golden era for handmade bricks, and the evolution they witnessed throughout their years of activity, moving from craftsmanship to the mechanisation of the trade.

 During the talk, there were many emotional moments as memories of so much shared history resurfaced, and it was impossible not to address with sadness a very current topic: the brickmaking crisis, which has forced so many brickyards to close their doors forever in recent years.